Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/UAN_Ansible_Roles.md

 ##### `customer_uan_routes`

-`customer_uan_routes` is as list of interface routes used for constructing `ifroute-<customer_uan_routes.name>` files.
+`customer_uan_routes` is a list of interface routes used for constructing `ifroute-<customer_uan_routes.name>` files.

 ```yaml